-This fish salvage plan has been developed to minimize adverse effects to Endangered Species Act (ESA) listed salmonids (Southern Oregon/Northern California Coast coho salmon and Oregon Coast coho salmon), non-listed salmonids (Chinook, steelhead, cutthroat trout) and ESA-listed catostomids (Lost River sucker and shortnose sucker) during construction of the Pacific Connector Gas Pipeline Project (Pipeline project).
-The plan has been developed to:
+This fish salvage plan has been developed to minimize adverse effects to Endangered Species Act (ESA) listed salmonids (Southern Oregon/Northern California Coast coho salmon and Oregon Coast coho salmon), non-listed salmonids (Chinook, steelhead, cutthroat trout), and ESA-listed catostomids (Lost River sucker and shortnose sucker [Larson 2009]), as well as other aquatic organisms during construction of the Pacific Connector Gas Pipeline Project (Pipeline project).
+The plan addresses:

-- 1. Exclude fish from instream construction sites: - 2.
-Minimize risk of injury or death while capturing fish that might remain after exclusion efforts. - 3.
-Minimize risk of injury or death due to handling captured fish, and - 4.
-Release fish to non-impacted environments.
+- 1. Excluding fish from instream construction sites; - 2.
+Minimizing risk of injury or death while capturing fish remaining after exclusion efforts; - 3.
+Minimizing risk of injury or death from handling captured fish; and - 4.
+Releasing fish to non-impacted environments.

-Portions of the plan relevant to salvaging ESA-listed salmonids were adapted from the protocol developed by Washington State Department of Transportation (WSDOT, 2008) which specifies procedures to 1) isolate the work area, 2) remove fish and dewatering the work area, 3) handle, hold and release fish, and 4) document fish that have been captured, handled, held and released and notify the National Marine Fisheries Service (NMFS) and U.S. Fish and Wildlife Service (USFWS).
-Application of the same protocol will be suitable for salvaging ESA-listed catostomids (Larson, 2009).
+Portions of the plan relevant to salvaging ESA-listed salmonids were adapted from the protocol developed by Washington State Department of Transportation (WSDOT 2008) and the U.S. Fish and Wildlife Service (FWS 2012) that specify procedures to 1) isolate the work area, 2) remove fish and dewatering the work area, 3) handle, hold and release fish, and 4) document captured fish, that have been handled, held and released and notify the National Marine Fisheries Service (NMFS) and FWS when required.